Promoting sustainable industry development

 With the introduction of Direct Action Plan the AIGN has provided members the opportunity to engage with the Clean Energy Regulator and Department of Climate Change and Energy Efficiency (now DIICCSRTE) on implementation and technical issues.

-- Chair – Damian Dwyer (Australian Petroleum Production and Exploration Association)
+- Mr Damian Dwyer, Australian Petroleum Production and Exploration Association

 - Industry engagement in the implementation of national climate change and energy policy initiatives, including input into relevant associated policies such as the Renewable Energy Target;